Seattle–Tacoma International Airport: Later expansions and third runway (1967–2008)

-In the late 1980s the Port of Seattle and a council representing local county governments considered the future of air traffic in the region and predicted that the airport could reach capacity by 2000.
+In the late 1980s, the Port of Seattle and a council representing local county governments considered the future of air traffic in the region and predicted that the airport could reach capacity by 2000.
+The rising use of regional airliners such as Horizon Air caused aircraft movements to triple from 1978 to 1990 and air cargo use at the airport had also risen dramatically.
 In 1992, the planning committee concluded that the best solution was to add a third runway to the airport and construct a supplemental two-runway airport in one of the neighboring counties.
 Members of the community opposed a third runway, as did the Highline School District and the cities of Des Moines, Burien, Federal Way, Tukwila, and Normandy Park, but a 1994 study concluded there were no feasible sites for an additional airport.
 The Port of Seattle approved a plan for the new runway in 1996, prompting a lawsuit from opponents.
 The Port secured the necessary permits by agreeing to noise reduction programs and environmental protections.
 Runway opponents appealed these permits, but dropped their challenges in 2004.

-Recent years

-The airport's Central Terminal building was renovated and expanded in 2003 in a project designed by Curtis W. Fentress, of Fentress Architects.